corentinthomasset/call-for-code-2021/README.md

 ## The idea

-*GreenUp* is an application that allows investors to arrange/re-arrange their investment portfolio according to companies' ESG (Enviromental, Social and Governance) performance.
+*greenup* is an application that allows investors to arrange/re-arrange their investment portfolio according to companies' ESG (Enviromental, Social and Governance) performance.
 This is acheived by suggesting stocks that have higher ESG ratings and, in the mean time, perform similar to what the user already has in his/her investment portfolio.

 ## Demo video